Evansville Otters: History

 The success of the Otters in Evansville led to the move of more Frontier League teams to larger cities, many of which have built new ballparks, leading to the increased stability and success of the league in recent years.

 On May 27, 2014, the Otters became the first team in the Frontier League to reach 800 wins.

+The Otters reached the Frontier League Championship Series in 2023 for the first time since 2016 but lost in five games to the Quebec Capitales.

+Ballpark

+The Evansville Otters have played their home games at Bosse Field since they moved to Evansville in 1995.
+It was built in 1915 and is the third oldest ballpark still in use by a professional team, trailing Fenway Park and Wrigley Field.